gvincenzi/byochain-certification/README.md

 ## Widget to share a logo within the sites of certificated users
 In the project a widget has been coded (HTML+JS) to share the logo of certification on certificated sites: the widget will print the logo (simple image file) with related certification informations (hash code and a temporary token).
+For each refresh of the logo there will be a validation of the blockchain.
 To insert the widget in a web page, it's necessary to integrate two HTML lines :

 ```html